-Against this background, the Baltic Sea Forum (BSF) launched the Baltic Sea Clean Maritime (BSCM) Award in 2013 in cooperation with the EU project InnoShip and the Institute of Shipping Economics and Logistics (ISL) the
+Against this background, the Baltic Sea Forum (BSF) launched the Baltic Sea Clean Maritime (BSCM) Award in 2013 in cooperation with the EU project InnoShip and the Institute of Shipping Economics and Logistics (ISL).

-Baltic Sea Clean Maritime (BSCM) Award has been created to support innovative and environmental friendly approaches and ideas in the Baltic Sea and to provide a platform for transparency, knowledge exchange and implementation measures and was donated for the first time in September 2013.
+The Baltic Sea Clean Maritime (BSCM) Award has been created to support innovative and environmental friendly approaches and ideas in the Baltic Sea and to provide a platform for transparency, knowledge exchange and implementation measures and was donated for the first time in September 2013.

 The aims of the BSR InnoShip project characterizes the contents of the award and is essentially based on the objectives of the Helsinki Commission.
 The Baltic Sea Forum will contribute to the development of the Baltic Sea into a model region for environmentally friendly and competitive shipping.

 Accordingly, the award aims to promote approaches and ideas that meet the following criteria: